Winter in Washington

 While it’s hard to think of where to spend your winter during the summer heat, winter needs are here!
 Soaking up the last rays of summer has a different meaning for travel nurses, it means planning where to go to close out the year.
 Winter needs tend to draw nurses chasing the snowbirds: like Florida, Arizona, and southern California.
 But, flu season has other plans.
 Estimations based on flu season data determines travel nurse winter job needs.

-Travel Nurse Jobs in Washington During the Winter
+Living in Washington During the Winter

 Winter up north may not appeal to everyone, but rest assured our nurses reported that Washington in the winter is actually quite amazing.
 But we know that pretty pictures and adventure guides don’t tell the whole story.
 We asked our nurses to tell us about the units they worked on and what they did there while on assignment.
 So without further ado, TNAA travel nurses present Washington in the winter.